|

 and Masters Collection.
 Ladera Ranch has a good number

-of custom lots in exclusive Covenant Hills.
-In San
+of custom lots available in exclusive, gated Covenant

-Juan Capistrano, you can find equestrian lots and home
+Hills.
+In San Juan Capistrano, you can find equestrian lots

-sites in communities such as Stone Ridge Estates.
+and home sites in communities such as Stone Ridge

-Though largely built out, a few parcels remain in the
+Estates.
+Though largely built out, a few parcels

-Ranch.
-This is a good opportunity to purchase a custom
+Nellie Gail Ranch.
+This is a good opportunity to

-lot in one of South Orange County's most desirable
+purchase a custom lot in one of South Orange County's

 Coastal